-- a.
+143. a.
 Employees who are assigned by their Department to a "Designated Bilingual Position", and approved by the Department of Human Resources, shall be granted additional compensation of twenty-five (\$25.00) dollars per week.
-A "Designated Bilingual Position" is one designated by the Department which requires translating to and from a foreign language including sign language as used by the deaf, a minimum of five (5) hours weekly. - b.
-Consistent with and subject to the provisions of a Memorandum of Understanding between any recognized employee organization and the City and County of San Francisco, this additional compensation may instead be paid to employees who are assigned by their Department to a "Designated Bilingual Position", and approved by the Department of Human Resources, at the rate of fifty (\$50) dollars bi-weekly for translating (as defined) a minimum of ten (10) hours bi-weekly. - 143. c.
-The additional compensation provided for in this section shall apply only during time actually worked and shall not be paid for translation or interpreter services that are an expected duty of an employee's job classification. - 3.
-SUPERVISORY DIFFERENTIAL ADJUSTMENT - 144.
-The Human Resources Director is hereby authorized to adjust the compensation of a supervisory employee whose schedule of compensation is set herein subject to the following conditions: - 145. a.
-The supervisor, as part of the regular responsibilities of his/her class, supervises, directs, is accountable for and is in responsible charge of the work of a subordinate or subordinates.
+A "Designated Bilingual Position" is one designated by the Department which requires translating to and from a foreign language including sign language as used by the deaf, a minimum of five (5) hours weekly.

+- b.
+Consistent with and subject to the provisions of a Memorandum of Understanding between any recognized employee organization and the City and County of San Francisco, this additional compensation may instead be paid to employees who are assigned by their Department to a "Designated Bilingual Position", and approved by the Department of Human Resources, at the rate of fifty (\$50) dollars bi-weekly for translating (as defined) a minimum of ten (10) hours bi-weekly. - 145. c.
+The additional compensation provided for in this section shall apply only during time actually worked and shall not be paid for translation or interpreter services that are an expected duty of an employee's job classification. - Subject to Department of Human Resources approval, employees who are certified as bilingual and assigned to positions designated as bilingual by the department shall receive a bilingual premium of sixty dollars (\$60) per pay period.
+For purposes of this section, "bilingual" means the ability to interpret and/or translate non-English languages including sign language for the hearing impaired and Braille for the visually impaired, and "certified" means the employee has successfully passed a language proficiency test approved by the Director of Human Resources. - Effective January 1, 2020, at the City's discretion, the City may require an employee to recertify not more than once annually to continue receiving a bilingual premium.